andrewjameslee1988/Elk-Stack-Project/README.md

 [elk]
 10.1.0.4 ansible_python_interpreter=/usr/bin/python3

-- _Which URL do you navigate to in order to check that the ELK server is running? http://168.61.190.10:5601/app/kibana
+- By visiting the following URL it can be tested to see if logs are being received: http://168.61.190.10:5601/app/kibana